Foreign relations of India: West

-Due to controversial issues such as Turkey's close relationship with Pakistan, relations between the two countries have often been blistered at certain times, but better at others.
-India and Turkey's relationship alters from unsureness to collaboration when the two nations work together to combat terrorism in Central and South Asia, and the Middle East.
+Due to controversial issues such as Turkey's close relationship with Pakistan, relations between the two countries have often been strained at certain times, but better at others.
+India and Turkey's relationship alternates from uncertainty to collaboration when the two nations work together to combat terrorism in Central and South Asia, and the Middle East.
 India and Turkey are also connected by history, seeing as they have known each other since the days of the Ottoman Empire, and seeing as India was one of the countries to send aid to Turkey following its war of independence.
 The Indian real estate firm GMR has invested in and is working towards the modernisation of Istanbul's Sabiha Gökçen International Airport.

 The relations took a nose-dive after Turkish President Recep Tayyip Erdoğan spoke against India on the Kashmir issue and supported Pakistan, during his address at United Nations General Assembly after Pakistan PM Imran Khan, in September 2019.
-In February 2020, he visited Islamabad and held talks with Imran Khan, on "improving and bolding the relations with Islamabad".
+In February 2020, he visited Islamabad and held talks with Imran Khan on "improving and bolstering the relations with Islamabad".
 At the end of the month, during the riots in Delhi and CAA-NRC protests in India, he criticised the government for its policies.
-He also criticised the move of the Indian Government on the Galwan Valley skirmishes with China on LAC.
+He also criticised the move of the Indian Government on the Galwan Valley skirmishes with China on the LAC.